shorebird2016/A4-Showcase/README.md

     Also learned hard way, state 'visible' must be the same as underline variable content, eg. visibility must equal to 'visible' to make it work, use 1 or 0 won't.
 The string stored in variable is used to compare with state('state name') and transition('state name'), an implicit linkage.
+    Transition from void to default state still requires [@animName]="something" and something variable can NOT be '*'